Skip to main content

 GHRPs possess dedicated receptors within the heart, allowing them to exert direct effects on cardiac tissue independent of their primary hormone-releasing function.

 This foundational knowledge sets the stage for a more detailed examination.
 It moves the question from a simple “is it safe?” to a more sophisticated set of inquiries.
 What specific effects do these peptides have on heart muscle cells?
 Do different GHRPs have different cardiac profiles?
-And most importantly, how do these effects translate to a clinical setting, especially when the is already compromised?
+And most importantly, how do these effects translate to a clinical setting, especially when the cardiovascular system is already compromised?
 Answering these requires a closer look at the specific mechanisms at play.

 Intermediate